Scooletz/blog.scooletz.com-posts/2021-03-22-on-learning-totally-new-things.md

 > The best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer.

 I find it a bit harsh and hacky, as if read literally, it could encourage everyone to put rubbish everywhere!
-I do like getting feedback though on my learning though!
-Someone willing to answer and verify the reasoning, the assumptions is a great great thing to have and is an invaluable help on the learning path.
+I do like getting feedback  on my learning though!
+Someone willing to answer and verify both, assumption and the reasoning, is an invaluable help on the learning path.

 ### You must not fool yourself